dtzxporter/DTZxPorterLanding/pages/tutorial.md

 - Autodesk Maya - Export models in ma format.
 [Maya](https://www.autodesk.com/products/maya)
 - FBX - Export models in fbx format.

+> **WARNING:** Some model formats only support a limited amount of model features.
+For the best compatibility with any game, use Cast with a proper plugin.

 ### Settings - Images
 - Image file type `DDS`:
   - Typically the source format for the game.